billbrod/foveated-metamers/README.md

 fine using the demosaiced `.tiff` files we provide, then you won't need it.

+Both provided conda environment files pin the versions of all the python packages required to those used for the experiment.
+That's probably not necessary, but is provided as a step to improve reproducibility.
+We provide built Docker images for the same reason:

+## Experiment

 For running the experiment, need to install `glfw` from your package manager.